 Over the next month and more we worked every available hour to improve the situation.
 I travelled whenever possible to meet up with the touring company so that we could spend time together working to deal with the weaknesses in the show.
 Eventually we had a four day gap while in the Midlands, and the company agreed to give up their break for a concerted period of rehearsal.
 We hired the village hall in Ansty, and worked hard to bring it up to standard.
 It made a big difference.
 After that things improved rapidly, and gradually Visions of Hildegard blossomed into a rich and eloquent show.

-To compensate for having a small cast I used a complex arrangement of shadow projections in Visions of Hildegard.
+To compensate for having a small cast I used a complex arrangement of shadow projections for Visions of Hildegard.
 In many ways the show was very filmic, as hand-held lamps were carefully moved through and around detailed models backstage to create large projected shadow images of castles, landscapes, the River Rhine, and life in the abbey.
 Best of all they lent themselves perfectly to recreating Hildegard’s extraordinary colourful visions, and these gave a distinctive and unique character to the production.

 In May 1996 we gave ourselves another four weeks to re-work the show; longer than the whole of the original rehearsal period.
 This time we were properly prepared and the tour went well from the start.
 So when we were asked by Westminster Abbey to put on a full show as a Sunday service, we decided that Visions of Hildegard was the obvious choice.
 We brought in a large band of musicians to accompany the performance, which succeeded brilliantly.
 To my surprise the Abbey decided to use the show as their regular Sunday service.
 It was a memorable show – to a packed Abbey congregation as the sun slowly set behind the stained glass windows.